 Or, if on mobile, they can text the access code to 90738, where we will immediately text back with a direct link to the gallery itself.
-If a customer has the PhotoDay app installed, it will open automatically and direct the customer to their photos.
-If not, their mobile web browser will open instead.
+The link will automatically open their phone's web browser and direct the customer to their photos.

 Verification codes are used to confirm that it’s really you that’s about to log into your PhotoDay account and make purchases.
 It’s an extra security measure just to make sure you and your financial information are protected.
 PhotoDay associates your account with your phone number, so when you attempt to view your shopping cart while being logged out, we might prompt you to enter a verification code to help identify you.